Baker University

 ATHLETICS

-Mascot: Wildcats Colors: Orange
+Mascot: Wildcats

 The foundation of Baker’s liberal arts education is teaching students how to think, speak, write, and find answers so that they may contribute actively to a global community.
+These skills prepare them for any career, even those that don’t yet exist.

 Lauren, a psychology major, has studied eating disorders and body image issues since she was in high school, where she co-founded REbeL, a nonprofit organization that educates students about body image issues and creates mentorship programs.
 She carried this interest to Baker and became the first American to receive an honorary research fellowship at Huntercombe Hospital in Edinburgh, Scotland, where she worked on the Ravello Project, a major study about the neuropsychological underpinnings of anorexia nervosa.
 She was one of two George Mason University Ph.D. students awarded the National Science Foundation’s 2014 Graduate Research Fellowship, one of the most prestigious grants for graduate researchers.
+As a member of the faculty of Harvard Medical School, her research focuses on understanding the neurobiology of eating disorders,

 STUDY ABROAD EXPERIENCE LEADS TO PEACE CORPS ASSIGNMENT

 Sam, a sociology major, learned about sustainable farming methods during his study abroad semester in New Zealand.
 He was able to combine his love of travel and interest in farming during his two-year Peace Corps assignment in Zambia.
 “Joining the Peace Corps has been a lifelong goal,” he said.
 “I got to implement sustainable farming techniques.
-My job was to encourage farmers to plant perennial trees and shrubs that will not only provide fruit but also help with soil fertility, structure, stop soil erosion and increase food security.”
+My job was to encourage farmers to plant perennial trees and shrubs that will not only provide fruit but also help with soil fertility, structure, stop soil erosion, and increase food security.”

 WELL-ROUNDED EDUCATION PREPARES GRADUATES FOR MED SCHOOL